 How Veeam Plug-in for Oracle RMAN Works

 Veeam Plug-in functions as an agent between Oracle RMAN and Veeam backup repository.
 After you deploy Veeam Plug-in on an Oracle server, you can perform all backup and restore operations in the Oracle RMAN console.
-Veeam Plug-in will transfer database backups to Veeam backup repository.
+Veeam Plug-in compresses, deduplicates database backups and transfers them to a backup repository connected to Veeam Backup & Replication.

 When use Oracle RMAN integrated with Veeam Plug-in, the database backup is performed in the following way: